elweday1/my-resumes/resumes/main.typ

 - Developed and documented CLI tools and modular solutions to automate repetitive development tasks, saving the team an average of 10 hours per week.

 == Projects
-- Dossier: a high-performance cross-platform command bar in Rust.
+- Dossier: High-performance cross-platform command bar in Rust.
 Designed and implemented a modular plugin architecture, enabling seamless integration of LLMs, file indexing, and custom user workflows."
-- Wordoodle: A collaborative real-time multiplayer drawing and word guessing game using a custom state machine built on top of YJS for state synchronization across devices.
+- Wordoodle: Collaborative real-time multiplayer drawing and word guessing game using a custom state machine built on top of YJS for state synchronization across devices.
-- RXIV: A novel VDOM-less JSX UI framework from the ground up to optimize rendering performance.
+- RXIV: Novel VDOM-less JSX UI framework from the ground up to optimize rendering performance.
 Designed its core declarative state management and fine-grained reactivity system using RxJS, completely eliminating virtual DOM overhead.

 == Education